-(This article originally appeared on author Graham Hancock´s website on May 25, 2016.)
+(I originally published this article on author Graham Hancock´s website on May 25, 2016.)

 A major discovery set forth in my new book, The Missing Link, has the potential to upend everything we learned in school about ancient civilizations and ancient religions.